Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized Arachnophobia Treatment: Related Work

 \subsection{Procedural Content Generation (PCG) for Rehabilitation}

 Our proposed framework is built using Procedural Content Generation (PCG) as the underlying structure of an adaptive environment.
-It is therefore important to review other studies that utilize PCG in the context of rehabilitation, similar to our approach.
-Procedural Content Generation (PCG) utilizes algorithms to automatically create or modify content.
+PCG utilizes algorithms to automatically create or modify content.
 Like in our work, several studies have employed PCG for adaptive rehabilitation purposes.
-For instance, ~\citet{dimovska2010towards} developed a ski-slalom game to improve balance and persistence by placing gates based on player performance. ~\citet{correa2014new} created a self-adaptive first-person shooter game for amblyopia, adjusting the game parameters using PCG according to the performance of the patient. ~\citet{hocine2015adaptation} proposed a system that adjusted the difficulty of a pointing task for upper limb rehabilitation based on the patient's motor ability and performance. ~\citet{i2018toward} designed a VR labyrinth to enhance emotional self-awareness, procedurally generating the maze and adapting audiovisual elements to induce different emotional states. ~\citet{lyu2023procedural} utilized PCG to assist physiotherapists in customizing gait rehabilitation based on patient precision and efficiency, paralleling our goal for a system to help therapists treating phobias.
+For instance, ~\citet{dimovska2010towards} developed a ski-slalom game to improve balance and persistence by placing gates based on player performance. ~\citet{correa2014new} created a self-adaptive first-person shooter game for amblyopia (lazy eye), adjusting the game parameters using PCG according to the performance of the patient. ~\citet{hocine2015adaptation} proposed a system that adjusted the difficulty of a pointing task for upper limb rehabilitation based on the patient's motor ability and performance. ~\citet{i2018toward} designed a VR labyrinth to enhance emotional self-awareness, procedurally generating the maze and adapting audiovisual elements to induce different emotional states. ~\citet{lyu2023procedural} utilized PCG to assist physiotherapists in customizing gait rehabilitation based on patient precision and efficiency, paralleling our goal for a system to help therapists treating phobias.

 These studies employed constructive or rules-based PCG methods~\cite{guzdial2022classical} to generate diverse graphical content, relying on predefined rules under the assumption of known or uniform subject responses.
 In contrast, our approach assumes unknown subject responses, where we do not assume all subjects will respond to all spiders identically, requiring dynamic content generation and adaptation.
 Hence, we propose utilizing PCG via reinforcement learning~{\cite{guzdial2022reinforcement}} to dynamically modify content, avoiding these assumptions.
 This method allows for adaptive content generation and adjustments based on user needs, promoting dynamic and personalized content creation.